christiankiller/icbc20-bcbev-tutorial/README.md

 # References

-- [BT94] Josh Benaloh and Dwight Tuinstra.
+- **[BT94]** Josh Benaloh and Dwight Tuinstra.
 Receipt-Free Secret-Ballot Elections.
 In Proceedings of the Twenty-Sixth Annual ACM Symposium on Theory of Computing, STOC ’94, pages544–553, New York,NY, USA,1994.
 Association for Computing Machinery.

-- [CGS97] Ronald Cramer, Rosario Gennaro, and Berry Schoenmakers.
+- **[CGS97]** Ronald Cramer, Rosario Gennaro, and Berry Schoenmakers.
 A secure andoptimally efficient multi- authority election scheme.
 InLecture Notes inComputer Science (including subseries Lecture Notes in Artificial Intelligenceand Lecture Notes in Bioinformatics), 1997.

-- [Cha81] David L. Chaum.
+- **[Cha81]** David L. Chaum.
 Untraceable Electronic Mail, Return Addresses, and Digital Pseudonyms.Communications of the ACM, 1981.

-- [Cha04] David Chaum.
-Secret-Ballot Receipts: True Voter-Verifiable Elections,2004.CJR+10.David Chaum, Markus Jakobsson, Ronald L Rivest, Peter A Ryan, and JoshBenaloh, editors.
-Towards Trustworthy Elections: New Directions in ElectronicVoting.
-Springer-Verlag, Berlin, Heidelberg,2010.
+- **[Cha04]** David Chaum.
+Secret-Ballot Receipts: True Voter-Verifiable Elections,2004.

-- [DH76] Whitfield Diffie and Martin E. Hellman.
+- **[DH76]** Whitfield Diffie and Martin E. Hellman.
 New Directions in Cryptography.
 IEEE Transactions on Information Theory, 1976.

-- [Elg85] T. Elgamal.
+- **[Elg85]** T. Elgamal.
 A public key cryptosystem and a signature scheme based on discrete logarithms.
 IEEE Transactions on Information Theory, 31(4):469–472,71985.

-- [FOO92] Atsushi Fujioka, Tatsuaki Okamoto, and Kazuo Ohta.
+- **[FOO92]** Atsushi Fujioka, Tatsuaki Okamoto, and Kazuo Ohta.
 A Practical SecretVoting Scheme for Large Scale Elections.
 In Proceedings of the Workshop on the Theory and Application of Cryptographic Techniques: Advances in Cryptology, ASIACRYPT ’92, pages 244–251, Berlin, Heidelberg, 1992.
 Springer-Verlag.

-- [JCJ05] Ari Juels, Dario Catalano, and Markus Jakobsson.
+- **[JCJ05]** Ari Juels, Dario Catalano, and Markus Jakobsson.
 Coercion-ResistantElectronic Elections.
 InProceedings of the 2005 ACM Workshop on Privacy in the Electronic Society, WPES ’05, page 61–70, New York, NY, USA, 2005.
 Association for Computing Machinery.